 - Mantel Electric Fireplace

 If the traditional fireplace look appeals to you, you can go for a mantel fireplace.
-Mantel fireplaces mimic the look of a conventional fireplace, but no installation is required.
+Mantel fireplaces mimic the look of a conventional fireplace, but they don’t need any installation.
 They are suitable for areas where venting isn’t an option.
 With remote control options and a variety of designs, they surely make winters a lot more enjoyable.

 Looking to make your traditional masonry fireplace energy-efficient?
 Fireplace inserts are an excellent option.
 You can simply insert these units into your existing fireplace for an upgrade.